What Is A Director's Service Address And What Does It Do?

 A larger company traditionally would have the service address and the registered office as their own business premises.
 Nowadays any small businessman can buy the right to use someone else's address as their service address.
 This helps maintain some privacy for the director and cuts down on junk mail and nuisance callers.

 It is possible for the service address not to be disclosed to credit-referencing agencies.
-This is in instances where the director, or a person that lives with him or her, has a well-founded fear of attack as a result of the activities of at least once of the companies of which he is a director e.g. from malicious social activists.
+This is in instances where the director, or a person that lives with him or her, has a well-founded fear of attack as a result of the address being revealed e.g. from malicious social activists.
 A confidentiality order using Companies House application form SR04 may be may be applied for, with a written statement of the grounds for the application, along with a cheque for £100.

 Companies House will display the address information on their public register, which is nowadays viewable online.
 It is very important to get the details of your initial company formation correct, as that information will be on the register forever and cannot be altered, except by a court order.
 Company details can of course be changed later, but the original submission is 'recorded in stone'.